mikerst/mikethomas.design/src/index.md

 My design stack currently includes a lot of Figma, Miro, Obsidian for writing, and ChatGPT for moving faster, although I’ll never tire of getting messy with pens and paper.

 Outside of work, I'm passionate about running, great coffee, and old book smells.
-I'm currently teaching myself how to play <a href="https://www.chess.com/member/multiplehatguy" target="_blank">chess properly</a>, how to prompt in Midjourney, and informally developing some coaching skills targeting early career designers and technologists.
+I'm currently teaching myself how to play <a href="https://www.chess.com/member/multiplehatguy" target="_blank">chess properly</a>, targeting a half marathon pb, and am informally developing some coaching skills aimed at early-career designers and creatives.

 Say hi via <a title="Email me mikerst@gmail.com" target="_blank" href="mailto: mikerst@gmail.com">email</a> or find me on <a title="My LinkedIn profile" target="_blank" href="https://www.linkedin.com/in/mikerst/">LinkedIn</a>.